Peer Health Education Intern Position

 Self-aware |

-- Learn about and contribute to the health and wellbeing of the UMass community
+- Contribute to the health and wellbeing of the UMass community.

 Be creative, have fun, and make a difference.

 Ready to apply?
-Apply to the Peer Health Education internship
+Apply to be a Peer Health Educator.

-Please note, all Center of Health Promotion (CHP) staff and interns are Title IX responsible.
+Please note, all Recreation & Wellbeing (RecWell) staff and interns are Title IX responsible.
 Learn more about Title IX.
-CHP staff and interns are also responsible for reporting student disclosures of potential harm to self and/or others.
+RecWell staff and interns are also responsible for reporting student disclosures of potential harm to self and/or others.

 |